 In Year 7, we induct students into The Beacon School’s clear routines and high expectations.
 We develop a love of learning within a culture that promotes resilience, teamwork, empathy, the purpose of struggle and the joy of reward, and the benefit of going the extra mile.

-This is a policy response to assist us moving towards the government benchmarks for Ebbac.
+This is a policy response to assist us moving towards the government benchmarks for Ebacc.
 Through the options process students can choose subjects from all of the Faculties if they wish.

-This maintains breadth whilst giving the opportunity to pursue excellence in subjects students are passionate about and is in line with all of the other GLF Secondary Schools.
+This maintains breadth whilst giving the opportunity to pursue excellence in subjects students are passionate about which demonstrates our ambitious curriculum for all of our students.
 Students are supported by a well refined options process which ensures they choose well for their future.
 Learning is deepened at KS4 which supports our drive for excellence.